-PCHF is a not-for-profit company, registered with the Securities Exchange Commission of Pakistan, as a Section 42 Company.
-It was established in 2011.
+PCHF is a not-for-profit charity organization, registered with the Securities Exchange Commission of Pakistan, as a Section 42 Company.
+It was established in 2012.
 PCHF provides fully funded and/or subsidized surgeries through partnerships to impoverished children born with Congenital Heart Disease (CHD) in Pakistan.
 PCHF’s value proposition is as follows:

 The idea of PCHF began during the treatment of Ayesha Farhan, and became a life-long mission of her family and their friends.
 During the treatment, after witnessing the long queues of families waiting, limited resources of the families and finding out that due to acute shortage of specialized staff and resources, the future of any Pakistani child born with CHD is very bleak, Farhan Ahmad, along with his family & friends, formed the initial idea to develop a centre of excellence and hospital that would serve the needs of children born with CHD.